EstebanM-M/AI-Projects-/learning-labs/6-AI-Capstone-Project/README.md

-# AI Capstone Project
+# AI Capstone Project (Labs)

-This folder contains the final project for the IBM AI Engineering Certificate.
-It combines all previously learned concepts to build and evaluate an end-to-end AI application.
+This folder includes the preparatory labs for the AI Capstone Project, focused on data preprocessing, model selection, and implementation strategies for a real-world machine learning use case.